π Stock Paper Trading Rules (Beta)

 - No limit, stop, or scheduled orders — every trade is market-on-click at the latest close.

-- No portfolio reset — if you blow up, you blow up.
-Delete and start fresh if you want a do-over.
+- No portfolio reset, no portfolio delete — if you blow up, you blow up.
+Your record stays on the board.

 5. Leaderboard